RoadieHQ/marketing-site/content/docs/integrations/pagerduty/index.md

 #### 3. Add the PagerDuty annotation

 Backstage requires a PagerDuty annotation on every component which will display the PagerDuty plugin.
-The annotation key is `pagerduty.com/integration-key`.
+The plugin supports two different annotation keys:
+1. `pagerduty.com/integration-key`
+2. `pagerduty.com/service-id`

+For Tech Insights usages, Roadie uses the `service-id` annotation to identify the linking between an entity and a PagerDuty service.

 This example shows how it might look on a Backstage component: